Nat Geo Kids (Latin America)

 Nat Geo Kids was a Latin American pay television channel targeting children ages 3 to 11, owned by Disney Channels Worldwide and National Geographic Partners, a joint venture between The Walt Disney Company and National Geographic Society.

+History and closure

-The channel was originally launched on 1 July 2005 as Fox Life, but it was rebranded on 4 November 2013 as MundoFox.
+The channel was originally launched on 8 April 1996 as Utilísima, but it was rebranded on 4 November 2013 as MundoFox.
 On 1 July 2017, the channel was again rebranded as Nat Geo Kids.
 Its Brazilian feed was launched on 4 October 2017.

-On January 10, 2022, it was announced that Nat Geo Kids would close on March 31 in the region, along with several other sister networks.
+On January 10, 2022, it was announced that Nat Geo Kids would close on March 31 in the region, along with many other sister networks.